A dialogue: HOLY SMOKE

 Notice in Holy Smoke, the dogs barking when the men ring around and enclose Ruth: a trap.
 PJ will be the hunted before it's all over, his frenzy for the goddess... a mortal who has seen the immortal.

 Pentheus from the Bacchae (Asian women; likely where Dionysus originated) is Actaeon's cousin.
-One, torn apart by the Maenads (from Thebes, buckling their clothing with snakes, suckling wild animals, arg!), the other by Diane's hounds.
+One, torn apart by the Maenads (from Thebes, buckling their clothing with snakes, suckling wild animals, arg!), the other by Diana's hounds.
 Must be in the genes.

 :) Deborah (who, rereading this years later, thinks how lucky I was to know these people)